 Proposed by Councillor P. Kearns, seconded by Councillor L Hagin Meade

-That this committee calls on the manager to arrange an inspection of the playground on the Wellington Lane side of Tymon Park with a view to refurbishing by painting the equipment, railing and cleaning off graffiti, moss etc. Also the installation of a communication board would of of huge benefit to children in the area with communication difficulties.
+That this committee calls on the manager to arrange an inspection of the playground on the Wellington Lane side of Tymon Park with a view to refurbishing by painting the equipment, railing and cleaning off graffiti, moss etc. Also the installation of a communication board would of huge benefit to children in the area with communication difficulties.

 The following report from the Chief Executive was read: